Latest BLS grocery price data, translated for dinner

 Methodology and sources

 The home-dinner and takeout-for-four numbers are SummitPlate planning estimates for translating official price signals into a family dinner decision.
 They are not official BLS series.
+For dish-level restaurant craving estimates, see the Fast Food Dupe Savings Tracker.

 U.S. Bureau of Labor Statistics CPI and average retail food price series